 Halloween is over.
-The candy has been traded or eaten, costumes and decorations are getting packed up, and you’ve started looking forward to Thanksgiving.
-Now you need to figure out what to do with those carved orange vegetables you used to decorate your front porch.
+The candy traded or eaten, costumes and decorations packed up, and you're looking forward to turkey at Thanksgiving.
+But what do you do with those carved orange vegetables used to decorate your front porch?

 It may sound easy enough to throw them in the trash, but that would be a mistake!
 From an environmental point of view, tossing your pumpkins into a landfill can increase methane gas levels.
 Plus, you’ll be wasting an opportunity to re-use and recycle your pumpkins – creating no waste at all!

 Before we show you how to re-use your pumpkins, please note one caveat to the no-trash rule: Over the past decade, painting, decorating, and sealing pumpkins have become trendy things to do.
 While that’s fun and festive, these pumpkins must go in the trash due to the toxic nature of the paint and decorations.

 Compost It: Pumpkins are 90% water, so they start to decompose very quickly.
 One of the easiest ways to dispose of them is to compost them.
 Simply remove the seeds (unless you want to produce baby pumpkins later on) and throw them in your compost pile.
 Pumpkins are full of nutrients that your compost pile will eat up, making for great fertilizer in the spring.